MaciejWanat/Haskell-Euterpea-SevenNationArmy-tutorial/README.md

-# Seven Nation Army by The White Stripes in Haskell
+# Seven Nation Army by The White Stripes in Haskell + Euterpea tutorial

 ## Setup and basic informations